10 Interesting Museums on the West Coast© NZPocketGuide.com

 7. Murchison Museum

 Step into this trove of information and discover the gold and coal mining history at the Murchison Museum.
-You’ll see a wealth of goldfields items, as well as learn about the 1929earthquake which shaped the landscape and affected the local families.
-The Murchison Museum is open daily.
+You’ll see a wealth of goldfields items, as well as learn about the devastating 1929 earthquake which shaped the landscape and affected local families.

 Location: 60 Fairfax Street, Murchison